AndrewGodwin86/nexus-graphql-server/README.md

 ## TO-DO
 - [ ] Add more example queries
+- [x] Move contents of server folder into root directory.
 - [x] Allow related entity queries in Company/Contact/Opportunity like Project/Employee
-- [ ] Not sure resolver functions are as efficient as they could be.
+- [x] Update to Apollo Server 2
+- [x] Refactor typeDefs/resolvers for Projects
+- [x] Refactor typeDefs/resolvers for Employees
+- [x] Refactor typeDefs/resolvers for Companies
+- [x] Refactor typeDefs/resolvers for Contacts
+- [ ] Refactor typeDefs/resolvers for EntityColumnMappings
+- [ ] Refactor typeDefs/resolvers for Opportunities
+- [ ] Refactor typeDefs/resolvers for StreamItems
+- [ ] Refactor typeDefs/resolvers for Media
+- [ ] Refactor typeDefs/resolvers for Relationships
 - [ ] Use cache such as DataLoader to prevent duplicate queries
 - [ ] Expand ability to pass URL params to entity list requests
-- [ ] Move contents of server folder into root directory.